Marketing Combs to Monks in a Startling Way

 A company used a competition involving selling combs to monks to choose their director of marketing.
 (Image: suc via Pixabay)

-Most of the people who responded to the advertisement were confused and even quite upset.
+Most people who responded to the advertisement were confused and even quite upset.
 “What kind of monks would need combs?
 This is a crazy idea or a prank to make fun of us.”
 They left without hesitation.
 Eventually, only three applicants were left: Yee, Shih, and Qian.
-The organizer told them: “You have 10 days to sell as many combs as possible to monks.
+The organizer told them: “You have ten days to sell as many combs as possible to monks.
 Come back and let me know how you did.”

 A young monk in orange robe with his back to the camera stands by a railing looking out over a lake.